argonne-lcf/user-guides/docs/data-management/filesystem-and-storage/theta-file-systems.md

-# Theta File Systems
+# ALCF File Systems
-Theta has three discrete file systems for project data: theta-fs0, Grand, and Eagle.
+Our systems have three discrete file systems for project data: theta-fs0, Grand, and Eagle.
 Theta-fs0 is an Intel Enterprise Edition Lustre parallel file system mounted as /lus-projects or /projects.
 Grand and Eagle are 100 PB Lustre file systems mounted as /grand and /eagle respectively.

-Theta also shares a Lustre home file system with Cooley, called swift-home.
+Our systems also share a Lustre home file system with Cooley, called swift-home.
 The home file system is mounted as /home, and should generally be used for small files and any binaries to be run on Theta.
 The performance of this file system is reasonable, but using it for intensive I/O from the compute nodes is discouraged because I/O from the compute nodes uses the project data file systems, which are fast parallel systems and have far more storage space and greater I/O performance than the home directory space.

 The swift-home file system is regularly backed up to tape.
 The data file system is not backed up.
 It is the user’s responsibility to ensure that copies of any critical data on the data file system have either been archived to tape or stored elsewhere.